Ruth Chepng'etich: 2022

 On 13 March, Chepng'etich clocked the second fastest ever women's only marathon time to win the Nagoya Women's Marathon in Japan, a World Athletics Elite Platinum Label race.
 In a new course record, she ran a negative split 2:17:18 with a 69:03 first half and a 68:15 second half.
 At the time, this was the joint seventh-fastest time in history, which gave her an 87 second margin of victory.
 She won $250,000, the biggest official prize in professional running up to that point.

 On 9 October, Chepng'etich successfully defended her Chicago title at the 2022 Chicago Marathon with a time of 2:14:18, a personal best by almost three minutes, then the second-fastest time in history, and just 14 seconds outside of compatriot Brigid Kosgei's then-world record of 2:14:04.
 Chepng'etich ran most of the race well under world record pace as she went out very fast with her first 10 miles clocked at 49:49.
 She ran the first half in 65:44 before running the second half much slower in 68:34.
-The win made her the first woman in history to break the 2:18 barrier on three separate occasions.
+The win made her the first woman in history to break the 2:18 barrier on three occasions.

 2023–present: Marathon world record

 On 13 October 2024, at the Chicago Marathon, Chepng'etich set a new world record in the marathon, with a time of 2:09:56, breaking Tigst Assefa's previous world record of 2:11:53 by almost two minutes.
 In setting this record, she became the first woman to run faster than 2:11 and 2:10 in the marathon.
 Chepng'etich stated she dedicated her world record to compatriot and men's world record holder Kelvin Kiptum, who died in February 2024.

 Chepng'etich's world record was partially met with criticism and accusations of doping.
 Robert Johnson of LetsRun.com directly asked Chepng'etich her thoughts on the criticisms.
 The Kenyan National Assembly considered Johnson's question "disrespectful".
-Her improvement has been attributed to the use of a Maurten carbohydrate mix, a special combination of sodium, carbs, and sugar, and the Nike Alphafly 3 shoe.
+Her improvement was attributed to the use of a Maurten carbohydrate mix, a special combination of sodium, carbs, and sugar, and the Nike Alphafly 3 shoe.

 Following a provisional suspension, in October 2025 Chepng'etich was issued with a three-year ban backdated to April 2025 by the Athletics Integrity Unit after testing positive for hydrochlorothiazide.
 The standard sanction of four years was reduced by one year as she admitted the violation.